-The Early Help Family Support Assessment (EHFSA) should be used to assess a child's needs to and to support a child Protection referral if required.
-(The EHFSA form and guidance is available on the Southend Children's Safeguarding Partnership website and Southend Learning Network.
-A completed EHFSA form contains all the information required for a child protection referral and should be sent to MASH+.
+The Children's Single Point of Contact Request for Service should be used to support a child Protection referral.
+The Children's Single Point of Contact Request for Service form and guidance is available on the Southend Safeguarding Partnership website and Southend Learning Network.
+A completed Children's Single Point of Contact Request for Service form contains all the information required for a child protection referral and should be sent to Children's Single Point of Contact (C-SPOC) team.
 Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral, the name of person who initially received the disclosure, plus any advice given.
 This written confirmation must be signed and dated by the referrer.